-Slide film is considered to be tricky to use due to the limited dynamic range.
-The golden hour is the ideal time to use reversal film.
+Slide film is considered to be a challenge to use due to the small dynamic range.
+Golden hour is the best time to shoot slide.

-Nearly all new 35mm film sold today has a DX code.
-This will allow cameras to detect and set the ISO when the film is loaded into the camera.
+Almost all available 35mm film on the market at this time has a DX code.
+This makes it possible for cameras to auto detect and set the ISO of the film put in the camera.

-DX-coding will not matter for the Pentacon Super because ISO has to be manually set with the ASA knob.
+DX-coding won’t make a difference for the Pentacon Super because ISO has to be manually selected with the ASA knob.

-You will find just a few possibilities for where to have film processed.
-For a more in-depth discussion of the possibilities, take a look at my article on Where to Get Film Developed.
+You will find several possible choices for where to get film processed.
+For a more comprehensive explanation of the possible choices look at my guide on Where to Get Film Developed.

-WARNING: Film doesn't get developed locally at big box stores and pharmacies.
-They ship the film off-site to be processed by a separate company.
-That is why, you won’t be given your negatives back.
+WARNING: Film does not get processed locally at pharmacies and big box stores.
+They ship the film off to be processed by a 3rd party.
+As a result, you won’t receive your processed negatives back.

 - Develop Film at Home